-We draw your attention to Note 3a of the accompanying financial statements which indicates that on October 11, 2014, Latina Offshore Holding Limited, the Parent company, issued an International Bond.
-As of December 31, 2022 the outstanding balance is \$49,000 and it is due on January 31, 2030.
-The Parent company dated January 31, 2023 obtained approval of the restructuring of these international bonds by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.
+We draw your attention to Note 3a of the accompanying financial statements which indicates that on October 11, 2014, Latina Offshore Holding Limited, the parent company, issued an International Bond.
+The modular rig, property of the entity, is pledged as collateral for this international bond.
+As of December 31, 2024 the outstanding balance is \$48,455 and it is due on January 31, 2030.
+On January 31, 2023, the parent company obtained approval for restructuring of this international bond by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.

 As mentioned in Note 1a, the operation of the Modular rig was suspended as of December 24, 2021.
-Constructora y Perforadora Latina, S.A. de C.V., (The parent Company), is actively seeking a new assignment with Pemex, as of the date of issuance of this report no specific additional workload has been assigned.
+Constructora y Perforadora Latina, S.A. de C.V., (parent company of Latina Offshore Holding Limited), is actively seeking a new assignment with Pemex, as of the date of issuance of this report no specific additional workload has been assigned.